iamyaash/fedora/content/posts/forgejo/ui/commit-ui-revamp.md

 draft = false
-summary = "Providing an overview of how the commit table UI overhaul was made (early design stage)" [cover] image = "posts/forgejo/ui/commit-ui-revamp/cover-forgejo.png" alt = "forgejo-fedoraproject staging environment"
+summary = "Providing an overview of how the commit table UI overhaul was made (early design stage)" [cover] image = "posts/forgejo/ui/commit-ui-revamp/cover-forgejo-update.png" alt = "forgejo-fedoraproject staging environment"
 +++

 # Why the UI Change?
 Forgejo **uses an older commit table layout** that may be familiar to developers but can be confusing for general users coming from platforms like GitHub and GitLab. [_Issue reference_.](https://codeberg.org/forgejo/forgejo/issues/5178)

 Interestingly, Pagure also uses this same outdated layout.
 In these older designs, the only way to see when a commit was made is by hovering over the date section to reveal the date and time in a tooltip(_popup-overlay_).
 The goal of the new design is to improve clarity by **grouping commits by date directly in the interface**, eliminating the need to hover just to understand when changes were made.
-Since we are moving to our new git forge, it's better thing have new feature and UI overhaul than sticking to the old way.
+Since we are moving to our new git forge, it's a better thing to have new feature and UI overhaul than sticking to the old way.

 We're moving from **Pagure to Forgejo**, and both use the old commit table layout.
 This is a good chance to update it.
 Grouping commits by date will make it easier to read and give a better experience, especially for Fedora use cases